waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### A. Primary Hypothesis: Exploring Route 20
 - **Objective:** Fully explore Route 20 to find clues or items.
-- **Current Hypothesis:** The Secret Key for Cinnabar Gym is not on Cinnabar Island.
-Exploring other areas, like Route 20 and the Power Plant, is the next logical step.
+- **Current Hypothesis:** The Secret Key for Cinnabar Gym is on Route 20.
-- **Test Plan:** Systematically explore Route 20, battle all trainers, and investigate the Seafoam Islands.
+- **Test Plan:** Systematically explore Route 20, battle all trainers, and investigate all areas until the key is found or the route is fully cleared, which would disprove the hypothesis.

 ## III.
 Tool & Agent Development Log